MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/configure-focused-inbox.md

 1. After you're done creating the new rule, click **save** to start the rule.

-    The following image shows an example where all messages with the subject "Human Resources" are to be delivered to the Focused Inbox.
+    The following image shows an example where all messages with the subject "Payroll Department" are to be delivered to the Focused Inbox.

     ![Create and save new Foucsed Inbox rule](../media/5de0d441-aade-41c8-aa19-3c14f945c1f6.png)